 Prof Riana Bornman

 Prostate cancer risk in South African men.

-PCa globally has one of the highest ethnic-based associations for any human cancer and population-based studies showed that African-Americans are 1.7 times more likely to be diagnosed with PCa (and at a younger age) and 2.5 times more likely to die from PCa compared with European-Americans.
-The most significant risk factors for PCa namely older age, family history of PCa and African ancestry, suggest that both environmental and genetic factors are likely contributors to susceptibility and disease course.
+Prostate cancer globally has one of the highest ethnic-based associations for any human cancer and population-based studies showed that African-Americans are 1.7 times more likely to be diagnosed with prostate cancer (and at a younger age) and 2.5 times more likely to die from prostate cancer compared with European-Americans.
+The most significant risk factors for prostate cancer namely older age, family history of prostate cancer and African ancestry, suggest that both environmental and genetic factors are likely contributors to susceptibility and disease course.

 - Prostate cancer genomics and racial health disparity (2018)

 - Whole Genome Sequencing Reveals Elevated Tumor Mutational Burden and Initiating Driver Mutations in African Men with Treatment-Naïve, High-Risk Prostate Cancer (2018)

 - Prostate Cancer in Southern Africa: Does Africa Hold Untapped Potential to Add Value to the Current Understanding of a Common Disease?
 (2017)